laurentkempe/blog/source/_drafts/harnessing-ai-in-csharp-with-microsoftextensionsai-ollama-and-mcp-server.md

           "contents": [
             {
               "$type": "text",
-              "text": "You are a helpful assistant delivering time in one sentence\r\nin a short format, like 'It is 10:08 in Paris, France."
+              "text": "You are a helpful assistant delivering time in one sentence\r\nin a short format, like 'It is 10:08 in Paris, France.'"
             }
           ]
         },